-- (1) These amounts are included in the "Interest expense" line item in the consolidated statements of operations. - (2) The amount for the year ended December 31, 2016 includes \$3.9 million that represents the present value of deferred premiums settled in the Company's hedge restructuring upon their early termination.
+- (1) These amounts are included in "Interest expense" on the consolidated statements of operations. - (2) The amount for the year ended December 31, 2019 includes \$7.2 million that represents the present value of deferred premiums settled upon their early termination.